kevinslin/kevin-public/vault/daily.public.2021.08.07.md

 - [Dating in Delhi when you're poor | Hacker News](https://news.ycombinator.com/item?id=28090158)

 ### Notes
-- heard story from [[people.ilana-lin]] about *decency police* that break up couples in parks, makes more sense in context of this #MW
+- heard story from @ilana about *decency police* that break up couples in parks, makes more sense in context of this #MW
 - there are certain things that always get me - the scale of the cosmos and the disparity in incomes #MW